cap-js/docs/java/outbox.md

 service calls, but also supports calls to other CAP services to decouple them from the business logic flow.

 The API `OutboxService.outboxed(Service)` is used to wrap services with outbox handling.
-Events triggered on the wrapper are stored in the outbox first, and executed asynchronous.
+Events triggered on the wrapper are stored in the outbox first, and executed asynchronously.
 Relevant information from the `RequestContext` is stored with the event data, however the user context is downgraded to a system user context.

 The following example shows how to outbox a CAP Java service: